sarahciston/codingcare/posts/0critintro.md

   - "bias transfer both (a) arises in realistic settings (such as when pre-training on ImageNet or other standard datasets) and (b) can occur even when the target dataset is explicitly de-biased" @salmanWhenDoesBias2022

+>"computers were humans (mostly women), and digital computers were primarily used for complex calculations, especially in wartime military contexts.
+Amid the ballistic calculations, Turing speculated on a prompt from his teacher, philosopher Ludwig Wittgenstein: Can machines think?
+Both men thought it was a ridiculous question" @veeTextGenEdTeachingText2023

 #### Tech is TechNO (Refusal, Tactical Media)